 Kill switch test

-- Kill switch test results: VyprVPN failed its kill switch test.
+- Kill switch test results: VyprVPN passed its kill switch test.

 Beyond the DNS and WebRTC leak tests, we also test that a VPN's kill switch can prevent data leaks.
 A kill switch should block your internet if your VPN connection drops.
 This will protect your online activities from prying eyes and hackers.

-We started by connecting to a server in Seattle, then opened ipleak.net.
-After toggling the kill switch on, we swapped to a server in Miami to see if our internet service provider's (ISP) IP would be exposed as VyprVPN switched servers.
+We started by connecting to a server in Egypt, then opened ipleak.net.
+After toggling the kill switch on, we swapped to a server in Germany to see if the IP address of our internet service provider (ISP) would be exposed when VyprVPN switched servers.

 VyprVPN compatibility